datnguyennnx/student-scores/README.md

-- 👋 Hi, I’m @Nguyendatutehcm
+- 👋 Hi, I’m @Nguyen Dat

 - Not a thing.
 Have fun bro !!